SimonCadge/simon-scopeapp/readme.md

 ## Prerequisites
 The python virtual environment configured earlier is active.
 wkhtmltopdf is installed if pdf generation is desired.
+The script should only be called from the root folder of the project.
+It looks for required files and generates output files relative to the current working directory, so if you call it from somewhere else you'll get strange behaviour.
 ## Basic Usage
 `python bubble_report.py [flags]` - general call signature
 `python bubble_report.py --create_pdf=True` - e.g. enable pdf generation